-to violate copyright or otherwise use intellectual property or another individual or organization without permission; and to participate in chat pages that is not part of a class assignment.
+to violate copyright or otherwise use intellectual property or another individual or organization without permission; and to participate in chat pages that are not part of a class assignment.

 Any violation of Corporation Policy and rules may result in loss of access to the Internet and other Computer uses.
 Additional disciplinary action may be determined at the building level in keeping with existing procedures and practices regarding inappropriate language or behavior.
 When and where applicable, law enforcement agencies may be involved.
 The West Washington School Corporation will not be responsible for any loss of data, or the accuracy or quality of materials accessed.
 The corporation will not be responsible for unauthorized financial obligations resulting from corporation provided access to the Internet.
 The West Washington School Corporation is pleased to offer access to the Internet.
 This computer technology will help propel our school through the communication age by allowing students and staff to access and use resources from distant computers, communicate and collaborate with other individuals and groups around the world, and significantly expand their available information base.

+Families should be aware that some material accessible via the Internet may contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
+In addition, it is possible to purchase certain goods and services via the Internet which could result in unwanted financial obligations for which a student's parent or guardian would be liable.
 While the Corporation intent is to make Internet access available in order to further educational goals and objectives, students may find ways to access other materials as well.
 The West Washington School Corporation will institute technical methods and or systems to regulate compliance with the Electronic Information Services and Networks Policy.
 However those methods and or systems can not guarantee complete compliance with the corporation's policies.
 The West Washington School Corporation will make every effort to encourage acceptable use by the staff members and students.

-Parents of students in the West Washington School Corporation shall be provided with the following information:

-The Internet is an electronic highway connecting hundreds of thousands of computers and millions of individual users all over the world.
+Parents of students in the West Washington School Corporation shall be provided with the following information: The Internet is an electronic highway connecting hundreds of thousands of computers and millions of individual users all over the world.
 This computer technology will help propel our schools through the communication age by allowing students and staff to access and use resources from distant computers, communicate and collaborate with other individuals and groups around the world, and significantly expand their available information base.
 The Internet is a tool for life-long learning.
 Families should be aware that some material accessible via the-Internet may contain items that are illegal, defamatory, inaccurate, or potentially offensive to some people.
-In addition, it is possible to purchase certain goods and services via the Internet which could result in unwanted financial obligations for which a student or parent or guardian would be liable.
+In addition, it is possible to purchase certain goods and services via the Internet which could result in unwanted financial obligations for which a student or parent or guardian would be liable While the Corporation's intent is to make Internet access available in order to further educational goals and objectives, students may find ways to access other materials as well.
+Even should the Corporation institute technical methods or systems to regulate student's Internet access, those methods could not guarantee compliance with the Corporation's acceptable use policy.
+That notwithstanding, the Corporation believes that the benefits students of access to the Internet exceed any disadvantages.